vidalvanbergen/Google-Mail-Snow-Leopard/README.md

 CREDITS
 -------

-Mac OS X Snow Leopard + Delicious by M.Mike Kondo (http://userstyles.org/users/20999).
+Mac OS X Snow Leopard idea by M.Mike Kondo (http://userstyles.org/users/20999).

-I (Vidal) repackaged it for Safari 5, updated some parts that were no longer working, and made a few of my own adjustments.
+I (Vidal) rebuild this one from scratch for Safari 5.